wavefrontHQ/docs/pages/doc/users_account_managing.md

 ## Examining Groups and Permissions

 If you can't perform a certain task, it's possible that you don't have [permissions](permissions_overview.html).
+Permissions are additive: You have the permissions from all groups you belong to, plus any permissions individually assigned to you.

 You can check the permissions you have and see which groups you belong to from your account page.
 1. Click the gear icon <i class="fa fa-cog"/> on the task bar and select your username.
 2. Click the **Groups & Permissions** tab to display the groups you belong to and the permissions you have.
 ![groups and permissions](images/groups_and_permissions.png)